 The expected duration of effects is between 7 and 11 hours from start to finish.
 In comparison, LSD lasts somewhere between 6 and 10 hours.

 There are lots of user reports online that suggest LSZ actually has a shorter duration of effects than LSD — but even in this case, it’s only slightly.

 There are three isomers of LSZ, one of which (S,S) is significantly stronger than the other two.
 This difference in potency among the isomers of LSZ could explain the different reports regarding the potency and duration of effects for this compound.

 The total duration of effects is comparable to LSD at around 8 hours on average.
-It usually takes about an hour for the effects to first appear.
-The effects peak around hour three, maintain for two hours, and then start to drop off.
+It usually takes about an hour for the effects to appear first.
+The effects peak around hour three, last two hours, and then start dropping off.

 How to Take LSZ

 LSZ is primarily sold in the form of blotter squares.
 These consist of small (5 mm by 5 mm) paper squares that have been dipped in LSZ.

 To take blotters, place one square in your mouth, and hold it under your tongue for about 10 or 20 minutes before swallowing.